cs2113-s23/cs2113-s23.github.io/labs/02-poly.md

 ### Github setup

-Use git, as discussed in Lab 0, to create a repo called `gitusername-lab2`, add these four files to it, and commit and push the changes to github.
+Use git, as discussed in Lab 0, to create a repo called `gitusername-lab2`, add these two files to it, and commit and push the changes to github.
 The timestamp of your invitation of the grader as a collaborator must be from this lab session.

 ### Running your program